Can I Move Everything to a New Google Drive Account?

 “I'm looking for options to migrate an old Google Drive to a new drive for archival purposes.
 We were able to migrate current in-progress project files by downloading and uploading, but the process was lengthy - now we are left with years of archived files and we are experiencing some crashing due to file size and volume.
 Has anyone been in a similar situation?
 If so, how did you solve?”

-The old and traditional way to migrate Google Drive from one account to another is definitely to download and upload, which is really annoying and time-consuming.
+The old and traditional way to migrate Google Drive from one account to another is definitely to download files from the source Google Drive account and re-upload to the destination Google Drive account, which is really annoying and time-consuming.
 Luckily, here in this article we will show you a new but tested way about Google Drive account migration.

 Why Need to Do Google Drive to Google Drive Migration?